Q: There are Cardiologists for animals?

 Q: What should I expect during the appointment?

 A: A new patient appointment will vary depending upon the species of your pet.
 Typically, you will be greeted by one of the receptionists in one of our locations who will ask you to fill out a new client form, as well as a symptom questionnaire form.
 If you have already filled out these forms online, we will simply ask you to confirm that the information transcribed is correct.
 One of our lead veterinary technicians will then meet with you to discuss the history of your pet and your concerns.
 During your conversation with a lead nurse, you will be given a verbal estimate of the diagnostics needed on your pet.
 This may or may not be the same as the verbal estimate given over the phone.
 In some cases, there may have been a development in symptoms, or new information that may add to or subtract from the diagnostics needed.
-A new patient appointment typically lasts 1 ½ to 2 hours.
+A new patient appointment typically lasts a few hours.
 This includes your consultation with the doctor after your pet’s diagnostics.